 Have you ever wondered, what is the purpose of the piece of cloth/sponge stuck below your Erhu bridge wedged in between the snakeskin and the strings?

 We call that piece of thing a damper, or should we say dampener instead.
-Because the purpose of it is to dampen some of the unwanted noise created when playing the Erhu.
-It also makes the tone of the Erhu more compact and focused.
+It’s purpose is to dampen some of the unwanted noise created when playing the Erhu.
+It also makes the tone of the Erhu more compact, focused and full.

 Usually without the damper, you will get this cackling sound and wolf tones at the higher registers.
-So the purpose of the damper is to make those notes sound good.
+The dampener makes those notes sound good as well.

 Material of Damper

 First lets talk about the material of the damper.
 The normally seen type of dampers are those cloth like material and those that look like a sponge pillow.

 Usually these sponge cushion goes inside the bin whenever I see them.
 I don’t think they work well at all.